rominirani/gcp-tutorial/README.md

-# Google Cloud Release Notes Web App
+# Demo of how to setup Open in Cloud Shell and Tutorial

+## About Sample application
 This Flask application fetches and displays the latest Google Cloud release notes from the official RSS feed.

 The official RSS feed is here: https://cloud.google.com/feeds/gcp-release-notes.xml